-The Panel unanimously endorsed the Commissioner's proposed maximum increase in the police precept for 2020/21.
-To inform our discussion, the Commissioner provided comprehensive information which included detailed budget models for a range of options (from no increase in the police precept to the maximum amount possible), the impact each model would have, as well as the views of local people and partner organisations.
-Having asked the Commissioner questions about the information he provided, and examined his proposal alongside public expectations of policing and the pressures facing the force, the Panel voted to support the increase.
-You can read the letter from the Panel's Chairman, formally reporting the Panel's decision, here.
+The Panel voted to support the Commissioner's proposed maximum increase in the police precept for 2022/23.
+To inform our discussion, the Commissioner provided comprehensive information to support his proposal.
+This included an outline of the budget and financial impact of the 2022/23 precept proposal, his Medium-Term Financial Plan 2022/23 to 2025/26 including the Capital Programme, together with details of the various financial strategies that he is required to publish, as well as the result of his public consultation.
+A view from the Chief Constable was also included.
+Having asked the Commissioner questions about the information provided, and examined his proposal alongside public expectations of policing and the pressures facing the force, the Panel voted to support the increase.
+You can read the Ietter from the Panel's Chair, formally reporting the Panel's decision, and the PCC's response.